Seasonal Hog Price Patterns

 Barrows and Gilts

-The seasonal price index of monthly average prices for barrows and gilts for the Iowa and Southern Minnesota market area is presented in Figure 1.
-On average, for the 2007-2016 period, prices were below the yearly average during the months of January to March and October to December.
-They were near average in April and September and above average May through August.
-Variability was the widest in March, April, July, August, and October.
+The seasonal price index of monthly average prices for barrows and gilts for the Iowa/Minnesota market area is presented in Figure 1.
+On average, for the 2010-2019 period, prices were below the yearly average during the months of January through March and September through December.
+They were near average in April and above average May through August.
+Variability was the widest in March, April, and July through October.

 Supply factors - Tendency for prices to show seasonal weakness during the fall and winter, results in part from larger pork production during these periods than during the summer months.
 Although sow farrowings are more evenly distributed throughout the year, hog slaughter remains largest in the fourth quarter than in the other months of the year.